google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

 per iteration) and it will also make sure we don’t pin their values in memory too long.

+Optimizations performed on lets:
+  * Identify constant lets eagerly evaluate the expression to avoid generating the closure.
+  * Identify lets/params that simply alias other lets/params and 'inline' the references.  e.g. `{let $foo : $bar /}` doesn't need a subclass.
+  * TODO: identify lets that (based on control flow analysis) will not need detach logic and eagerly evaluate.
+(Work for this has started in `TemplateAnalysis`)

 ### IF\_NODE, IF\_COND\_NODE, IF\_ELSE\_NODE

 If conditions will translate quite naturally since the Soy semantics and the